 The best full-metal festival trolley

-Its maximum load is rated at a few hundred kg – although as we say every time, don’t go anywhere near the max ratings when you’ve got half a mile of festival fields to cross.
-A few crates of beer on the bottom layer, camping equipment in the middle and sleeping bags + pillows on top and you’re good to go.
+Its maximum load is rated at 350KG, which sounds like plenty of headroom, but as always, don’t go anywhere near that when you’ve got half a mile of festival fields to cross.
+Those ratings are based on short trips across a flat garden, not a fully loaded slog to your pitch at Glastonbury.
+A couple of crates of beer on the bottom, camping equipment in the middle, and sleeping bags and pillows on top is the sweet spot.

 As an Amazon Associate TheFestivals earns from qualifying purchases / Amazon and the Amazon logo are trademarks of Amazon.co.uk, Inc. or its affiliates